Full question:

 Answer:

-If the son weren't named on the deed as joint owners with right of surviviorship or as remaindermen of a life estate, then they will not be able to sign and transfer a deed as owners.
-In Oklahoma, a small estate procedure is available when the value of the estate is not more than $150,000.
-Please see the following OK statute :
+If the sons are not named on the deed as joint owners or as remaindermen, they cannot sign and transfer the deed as owners.
+In Oklahoma, a small estate procedure is available if the estate's value is under $150,000.
+This allows for a simplified process without full probate proceedings.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.